Complete conservative dynamics for inspiralling compact binaries with spins at the fourth post-Newtonian order: Conserved integrals of motion: The Poincar e algebra

 which is solved for a $\vec{G}$ of the form \cite{Damour:2000kk}

 where $h_A$ and $\vec{Y}$ are translation invariant, i.e., $\{ h_A, P^j\} = 0$ and $\{ Y^i, P^j\} = 0$.
 Due to the condition $h_1 + h_2 = H$ it is useful to write

-where no cubic and quartic in spin contributions are needed.
-The condition $h_1 + h_2 = H$ is now equivalent to the antisymmetry of $h_1^\text{PM}$ etc.~ under exchange of objects.
+where no cubic- and quartic-in-spin contributions are needed.
+The condition $h_1 + h_2 = H$ is now equivalent to the antisymmetry of the point-mass part, $h_1^\text{PM}$, and the subsequent parts, under exchange of the objects.
 In contrast, the ansatz for $\vec{Y}$ must be symmetric under exchange of the objects, and we write it in the form

-where again no cubic and quartic in spin contributions are needed.
+where again no cubic- and quartic-in-spin contributions are needed.
 Finally, the ansatz for $\vec{G}$ is uniquely fixed only by